-Exceptional Needs Payment and Urgent Needs Payment are payments under the
+Exceptional Needs Payments are paid under the Supplementary Welfare

 An Exceptional Needs Payment is a single payment to help meet essential,